Seed saving is one of the small joys of gardening: knowing that what you planted this year can continue for many years to come.

 - Time plantings so that varieties of the same species are not flowering at the same time.

-Collecting and Storing Seeds
+Collecting and storing seeds

 There are two ways to collect seeds:

-With the first method, you collect the seeds when they have hardened and dried out, but before the pods split open (as with legumes) or before the seeds drop from the plant (as with flowering seed heads).
-Once fully dried, these seeds can be stored right away.
+With the first method, you want to gather the seeds when they have hardened and dried out, but before the seeds drop from the plant (as with flowering seedheads) or before the pods and capsules split open (as with legumes).

 If you live in a humid climate or received rain before collecting the seeds, let them air dry indoors for a few days before storing.

-Once the seeds are cleaned, spread them out on paper towels to absorb most of the moisture, then transfer them to a non-porous surface (such as glass or ceramic) to finish drying.
+Once the seeds are cleaned, spread them out on paper towels or tea towels to absorb most of the moisture, then transfer them to a non-porous surface (like a metal sheet pan or ceramic dish) to finish drying.
 A non-paper surface keeps the seeds from sticking and picking up lint.